MJKWoolnough/minecraft/nbt/README.md

 ```go
 func (ListBool) TagType() TagID
 ```
-TagType returns the TagID of the type of tag this list contains
+TagType returns the TagID of the type of tag this list contains.

 #### func (ListBool) Type

 ```go
 func (ListBool) Type() TagID
 ```
-Type returns the TagID of the data
+Type returns the TagID of the data.

 #### type ListByte